-The Missouri Cancer Registry (MCR) is mandated by the state of Missouri (192.650-192.657 RSMo; http://www.mogo.state.mo.us/statutes/c192.htm).
-MCR is a collaborative partnership between the Missouri Department of Health and Senior Services (DHSS) and the University of Missouri-Columbia.* Since 1995, MCR has received financial support from the Centers for Disease Control and Prevention's National Program of Cancer Registries (CDC-NPCR).
-(For more informaiton about MCR, go to their website: http://mcr.umh.edu).
+The Missouri Cancer Registry (MCR) is mandated by the state of Missouri (192.650-192.657 RSMo http://www.mogo.state.mo.us/statutes/c192.htm).
+MCR is a collaborative partnership between the Missouri Department of Health and Senior Services (DHSS) and the University of Missouri.
+Since 1995, MCR has received financial support from the Centers for Disease Control and Prevention's National Program of Cancer Registries (CDC-NPCR).
+(For more information about the Missouri Cancer Registry and Research Center (MCR-ARC), go to their website: http://mcr.umh.edu).

 With submission of 1998 data to the North American Association of Central Cancer Registries (NAACCR) in 2000, MCR became a NAACCR-certified registry.
-MCR data for 1999 through 2003 meet the Gold Certification standard.
+MCR data for diagnosis years 1999 through 2011 meet the Gold Certification standard.
 (See NAACCR Criteria and Standards for High Quality Data for Registry Certification, http://www.naaccr.org/index.asp?Col_SectionKey=12&Col_ContentID=54.)

 - Collect cancer incidence data and periodically report on cancer incidence and mortality in the state of Missouri;

 - Monitor annual cancer incidence and mortality trends in population subgroups defined by sociodemographic and geographic characteristics; and